 This would lead a lot of people (like myself) to believe that the gift of singing can be taken for granted.
 It's nice to have and all, but can it really be that special?

-The older I get, the more I understand that the best things in life, and the most important things in life, are what you can do for others.
-It doesn't matter who else has your gift, how much money you can get, or the limitations that your gift has.
+The older I get, the more I understand that the best things in life, and the most essential things in life, are what you can do for others.
+It doesn't matter who else has your gift, how much money you can get, or your gift's limitations.

 Related Post: How Singing Can Be So Much More Than Just A Hobby